-Families in Transition (FIT) supports the well-being of children who are experiencing significant change brought on by separation/divorce of parents.
+Families in Transition (FIT) is a voluntary service supporting the emotional well-being of children and adults who are experiencing significant change brought on by separation/divorce.
 Our professional staff works with families to find solutions, explore options using a variety of tools and approaches that promote the emotional well-being of children and their parents.

 At FIT we offer:

-Staff can provide service in Farsi, French, Portuguese, Spanish, Tagalog and English.
+Staff can provide service in Farsi, French, Portuguese, Spanish, Swahili and English.
 When you call for an appointment, please let us know about your language requirements at intake.

 To access our services you, the parent, must experience at least one of the following: